 What do I do if I am bitten by red ants?

-Andy Halberg, MD, is a third-year resident in Banner Good Samaritan Medical Center's Family Practice program in Phoenix.
+Andy Halberg, MD, is a third-year resident in Banner – University Medical Center Phoenix.

 Question: I was bitten by red ants.
 I have high blood pressure what can I take or do to stop the itching?

 Answer: In Arizona, we have two types of red ants.
 We have a native, Southern Fire ant and we also have the Red Imported Fire ant (RIFA) which originates from Brazil.

 Most likely you were stung by the more common, southern fire ant, given your primary complaint of itching.

 Anaphylaxis is the most worrisome allergic reaction from an insect sting.
 This may start as hives and progress to difficulty swallowing, weakness, wheezing, difficulty breathing and/or shock.